GSG-K3/next-js-workshop/rendering-and-Data-fetching.md

 to run `getStaticProps` we must export an `async function` called `getStaticProps` from a page, the data return from functions will uaing as props by Next.js in pre-render of page at build time.

-In the following example we will export `async function getStaticProps` to fetch all post from [json place holder](https://jsonplaceholder.typicode.com/posts). the Function take `context` parameter and return `posts` as props to using in component to build post List
+In the following example we will export `async function getStaticProps` to fetch all post from [json place holder](https://jsonplaceholder.typicode.com/posts). the Function takes `context` parameter and returns `posts` and `revalidate` as props to use in the component to build post List

 ```js
 import axios from 'axios';